leaflabs/leaflabs-docs/source/language.rst

 .. contents:: Contents
    :local:

-.. admonition:: **Looking for Something Else?**
+.. admonition:: Looking for Something Else?
+Try these

    - See the :ref:`libraries` for extra built-in libraries.

-   - If you prefer C or C++ over Wiring, see the :ref:`unix-toolchain`.
+   - If you prefer C or C++ over Wiring, see :ref:`libmaple` and the :ref:`unix-toolchain`.

    - If you're looking for something from the C standard library (like ``atoi()``, for instance), see :ref:`this FAQ <faq-atoi>`.

-   - Low-level details are in :ref:`libmaple` and this page's :ref:`Recommended Reading <language-recommended-reading>`.
+   - An :ref:`stm32` and other :ref:`language-recommended-reading` are
+     also available.

 .. _language-lang-docs: